BloomTech-Labs/schematic-capture-fe/README.md

 ## Documentation

 - See [Backend Documentation](https://github.com/Lambda-School-Labs/schematic-capture-be/) for details on the backend of our project.
+- See [iOS Documentation](https://github.com/Lambda-School-Labs/schematic-capture-ios/) for details on the backend of our project.
 - See [PVD](https://www.notion.so/Schematic-Capture-d4594ebf93ff4c6aba7942aea0546fea) for details on product overview.